AeroSpace is an i3-like tiling window manager for macOS

 5 = '^built-in retina display$' # Case insensitive regex match

 6 = ['secondary', 'dell'] # You can specify multiple patterns.
-The first matching pattern will be used

 • Left hand side of the assignment is the workspace name